VonderTech/mdns_scout/README.md

-# mDNS Scout - Tool for discovering local services
+# mDNS Scout - Discover Local Services

-mDNS Scout is a Flutter-based mobile application for discovering mDNS based services that are registered in a local network
+Welcome to mDNS Scout, a Flutter app designed to effortlessly scan your local network for services, allowing users to browse and inspect them with ease.

+## What is mDNS?

+mDNS, or Multicast DNS, is a protocol that empowers devices on a local network to discover and connect to each other without the need for a central server.
+This zero-configuration networking approach is also recognized as Bonjour (by Apple) or Avahi (used in Linux environments).

+## Zero-Configuration Networking

+Zero-conf networking simplifies the user experience by automating service discovery and resolution.
+In the context of mDNS Scout, it means the app seamlessly finds and connects to services on your local network.

 [![codecov](https://codecov.io/gh/VonderTech/GlimmerBox/graph/badge.svg?token=XE90BDIFQA)](https://codecov.io/gh/VonderTech/GlimmerBox)
 [![style: very good analysis][very_good_analysis_badge]][very_good_analysis_link]